Unmanned surface vehicle: Military applications

 In 2024, Sagar Defence Engineering Pvt Ltd demonstrated 850 nautical mile autonomous transit of, Matangi Autonomous Surface Vessel to the Indian Navy.
 The autonomous transit began from Mumbai and ended at Toothukudi.
 This demonstration was part of Indian Navy's Swavalamban 2024 self reliance in technology contest to enable the development of autonomous vessels for various military applications.
 These boats are equipped with 12.7 mm SRCG gun and is capable of day and night patrolling with speed above 50 knots.
 12 such autonomous boats are to be acquired by the Indian Navy and will also be used to patrol Pangong Tso lake.

 Possible first use in combat

-During the Yemeni civil war on 30 January 2017 an Al Madinah-class frigate was attacked by Houthi forces, the frigate was hit at the stern, resulting in an explosion and a fire.
-The crew was able to extinguish the fire but two members of the ship’s crew were killed in the attack while three others were injured.
-Houthi forces claimed to have targeted the ship with a missile, but Saudi forces claim that the ship was hit by 3 "suicide boats".
+During the Yemeni civil war on 30 January 2017 an Al Madinah-class frigate was attacked by Houthi forces.
+The frigate was hit at the stern, resulting in an explosion and a fire.
+The crew was able to extinguish the fire, but two crew members were killed, and three others were injured.
+Houthi forces claimed to have targeted the ship with a missile, but Saudi forces claim that the ship was hit by three "suicide boats".